-Results from both table show that model trained on untreated data is outperformed by model that is
+Results from both table show that model trained on untreated data is outperformed by model that is trained on treated data.
+This implies that data treatment is still necessary to further improve the model performance.
+The rate of significance,

 Table 4.
 F1 Result for Validation.
 IndoNLU and IndoLEM are IndoBERT models